sniemi/EuclidVisibleInstrument/doc/index.rst

      :figclass: align-center

      Example showing the recovered photometry from a reference simulator image with realistic noise and end-of-life radiation damage, but without aperture correction.
-The offset is around 0.1mag.
+The offset is about 0.08mag.

 Indices and tables